Today In History logo TIH

 1250

-Ayyubid forces routed the Crusader army and captured King Louis IX of France at the Battle of Fariskur, effectively destroying the Seventh Crusade.
-The French king's ransom cost 400,000 livres and the surrender of Damietta, dealing a blow to European crusading ambitions that would never fully recover.
+Ayyubid Egyptian forces routed the French Crusader army and captured King Louis IX at the Battle of Fariskur, effectively destroying the Seventh Crusade in a single engagement.
+The French king's ransom cost 400,000 livres tournois and required the surrender of the strategically important port of Damietta.
+Louis spent four more years in the Holy Land attempting to strengthen Christian defenses before returning to France, but the defeat at Fariskur demonstrated that European crusading armies could no longer sustain major campaigns against an increasingly organized Muslim defense.

 1652